 - Important deadlines, registration for workshops, as well as key information will be included in the MA Weekly Newsletter, available exclusively to MA Statistics students.

 - Be aware of our RSVP Policy.
-If you need to change your RSVP status, please email email@example.com.
+Always cancel if you can’t make it.
+You can change your RSVP in Eventbrite.
+If you need to change your RSVP status in general, please email email@example.com.

 - Use only your Columbia e-mail to correspond with the department, faculty and everyone else.
 Please review the Columbia University Email Communication Policy.
 Students are responsible for checking email frequently and responding to emails from community members in a timely fashion.

 - Continue to check your email during breaks and the summer.
 If traveling out of the country, this is a helpful website to set up your email.